Netflix once again dominates Golden Globe TV nominations

 NEW YORK (AP) — Netflix rode the voracious hunger for TV content during a year of pandemic viewership to a dominant showing at the Golden Globe nominations.

-The streaming giant scooped up 20 small-screen nods — nearly three times as many as its closest competitor, HBO, and beating the17 TV nominations it got last year.
+The streaming giant scooped up 20 small-screen nods — nearly three times as many as its closest competitor, HBO, and beating the 17 TV nominations it got last year.
+By one estimate, Netflix will spend about $19 billion on video content in 2021.

 Netflix secured three out of the five nominations for best drama TV series — “The Crown,” “Ozark” and “Ratched” — and four of the five acting nods for best actress in that category for Olivia Colman, Emma Corrin, Laura Linney and Sarah Paulson.